10 Famous People With Bipolar Disorder Diagnosis

 9. Mel Gibson

-• Jimi Hendrix – The rock guitar legend wrote a song, “Manic Depression,” detailing his struggles with mood swings.
+• Jimi Hendrix – The rock guitar legend wrote a song, “Manic Depression,” detailing his constant struggles with mood swings.

 • Mariah Carey – A famous American singer-songwriter and record producer, Mariah Carey was diagnosed with bipolar II disorder.
 Her bipolar diagnosis was discovered after the star struggled with exhaustion following a break-up.
 Despite living with this serious mental health challenge, Carey continues making music.